tinaponting/protect-wordpress/README.md

 Set to: 404 in wp.config.php Also gets some speed!

-* Protect:wp.contents folder, plugins,themes and uploads.
+* Protect: wp.contents folder, plugins,themes and uploads.
+* Protect: wp-admin folder.